Parliamentary votes on Brexit: Second round of indicative votes (1 April 2019)

 Once again, in a departure from parliamentary convention, rather than having MPs walk through lobbies to indicate their vote choice, all four votes took place simultaneously using ballot papers.
+In response to his and all other propositions being rejected, Nick Boles resigned from the Conservative party in protest, citing his party's "refusal to compromise".

 Cooper–Letwin Bill (3 April 2019)

 Since none of the tabled propositions in the second round of indicative votes could command a majority in the House of Commons, a third round of indicative votes was planned to be held on 3 April.
 On the day of 3 April 2019, the House of Commons focused instead on debating the "European Union (Withdrawal) (No. 5) Bill".
 This bill was otherwise known as the Cooper–Letwin Bill, after its chief sponsors Yvette Cooper (Labour) and Oliver Letwin (Conservative).
 The bill places an obligation on the Government to seek consent for any or no extensions to the date of withdrawal from the EU.
 To do so, the House of Commons first debated a business of the House motion to allow the Bill to be brought in for debate on that day.
 There was one proposed amendment to the Business of the House motion, which would have sought to schedule more indicative votes for 8 April 2019; this failed in the first tied vote since 1993.